fe-moldark/wesleykent-website/websitehashing.markdown

 That is all for the first script, on to the second.
 <br><br>
 ## 2nd Script - deciding whether or not to send an alert, and if needed, sending it via SMTP
-The link to the full second script can be found [here](https://raw.githubusercontent.com/fe-moldark/wesleykent-website/gh-pages/assets/scripts/gmailzip.py).
+The link to the full second script can be found <a href="https://raw.githubusercontent.com/fe-moldark/wesleykent-website/gh-pages/assets/scripts/gmailzip.py" target="_blank" rel="noopener noreferrer">here</a>.
 This first part below will define several variables, including the login credentials for the sending account and the email address of the recieving account:
 ```python
 #set variables that will be needed to send an email
 ctx = ssl.create_default_context()